ajmercado1229/ajmercado1229.github.io/COVID_19.md

 ORDER BY PercentPopulationInfected DESC
 ```

 We can use this query to view the changing infection rates over time by country to evaluate which countries are becoming more highly infected and which countries are doing a better job at containing the virus.
+This visualization has been filtered to only show certain countries, but it can be changed to include any country within the dataset.
+Tableau also has a great forecasting tool to predict future results based on past patterns and data.
+This dataset includes dates up until May 12th, 2021 and Tableau can show estimates through the end of 2021.

 <img src="images/covid04.PNG?raw=true"/>